SabotagePerformanceAppraisals/seattle-scrum/_posts/2021-03-29-things-ken-schwaber-intentionally-omits-from-scrum.md

 Scrum does not contain any particular effort estimation scheme.
 The Scrum Guide barely mentions estimation at all.

 Yes, there's a strong case for relative exponential estimates over absolute estimates.
 Do you really need a vast array of [Fibonacci numbers](/cult-of-fibonacci)?
 You're doing this because someone told you Fibonacci numbers have magical powers?
-Do you also believe in astrology?

 Cool programmers use powers of two.
 And if you're using more than a few choices, you're probably just creating the pretense of precision.